-- 1. Evacuate until the micron gauge reads less than 350 microns, then close the valve to the vacuum pump. - 2.
+- 1. The vacuum should be pulled for at least 45 minutes. - 2.
+Evacuate until the micron gauge reads less than 350 microns, then close the valve to the vacuum pump. - 3.
 Evacuation is complete if the micron gauge does not rise above 500 microns in 10 minutes.